Soybean: Production

 In 2020, world production of soybeans was over 353 million tonnes, led by Brazil and the United States combined with 66% of the total (table).
 Production has dramatically increased across the globe since the 1960s, but particularly in South America after a cultivar that grew well in low latitudes was developed in the 1980s.
 The rapid growth of the industry has been primarily fueled by large increases in worldwide demand for meat products, particularly in developing countries like China, which alone accounts for more than 60% of imports.
+Soy is a staple crop; global soy production accounts for four times more legume production than all other legumes combined.

 Environmental issues

 In spite of the Amazon "Soy Moratorium", soy production continues to play a significant role in deforestation when its indirect impacts are taken into account, as land used to grow soy continues to increase.
 This land either comes from pasture land (which increasingly supplants forested areas), or areas outside the Amazon not covered by the moratorium, such as the Cerrado region.
 Roughly one-fifth of deforestation can be attributed to expanding land use to produce oilseeds, primarily for soy and palm oil, whereas the expansion of beef production accounts for 41%.
 The main driver of deforestation is the global demand for meat, which in turn requires huge tracts of land to grow feed crops for livestock.
 Around 80% of the global soybean crop is used to feed livestock.